 In addition to the must-see American Visionary Art Museum, Baltimore has two other notable art museums, both GEMs.
 Along with paintings and sculptures (installed in two outdoor gardens), The Baltimore Museum of Art displays furniture and decorative arts in period room settings.
 Don't miss Anthony Van Dyck's “Rinaldo and Armida,” one of the Dutch master's most monumental works.
 The eclectic highlights at The Walters Art Museum include medieval crossbows; exquisite Fabergé eggs; two 3,000-pound statues of the ancient Egyptian lion-headed goddess Sekhmet; and the Chamber of Arts and Wonders, a re-creation of a 17th-century Flemish nobleman's residence replete with natural history objects.

-If it's associated with the Old Line State, you'll find it at the Maryland Historical Society , a vast repository of artifacts, memorabilia and archives.
+If it's associated with the Old Line State, you'll find it at the Maryland Center for History and Culture , a vast repository of artifacts, memorabilia and archives.
 This GEM attraction, founded in 1844, is the state's oldest continuously operating cultural institution.
 Wander among a collection of more than 2,200 paintings, including many by Revolutionary War hero and noted naturalist Charles Willson Peale; English silver from the Colonial period; Confederate and Union Civil War uniforms; and everyday items from snuff boxes to washing machines.

 See all the AAA recommended attractions for this destination.

 AAA’s in-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 To pass inspection, all hotels must meet the same rigorous standards for cleanliness, comfort and hospitality.
 These hotels receive a AAA Diamond designation that tells members what type of experience to expect.